g3n/g3nd/README.md

 # Installation

-The following command will download the G3ND, the engine and all its dependencies, compile and install the packages and the g3nd binary.
+The following command will download G3ND, the engine and all its dependencies, compile and install the packages and the g3nd binary.
 Make sure your GOPATH is set correctly.

 `go get -u github.com/g3n/g3nd`